 “Quo Vadis?” is about my search in life.
 Following a path, exploring my interior through ‘selfies avant-la-lettre’, the self-portroids (1982-1994) and exploring the outside through transiting unknown paths, the ‘Quo Vadis’ (1987-now).
 I am an explorer of my own life, a traveler in time and space, always looking for a new horizon, somewhere better?

 When I step out of my house which lies hidden in a small valley and climb up our first hill, I come to open fields.
 On my morning walks I often walk around these fields, which always look different at all stages of all seasons.
 My latest exhibition is a homage to these fields.
 With fragments … More Ploughed Fields and Borrowed Words

 Festival UVA is a relatively new festival travelling through Spain and also visiting the historic grounds of Bodega Descalzos Viejos in Ronda.
 The festival is “dedicated to contemporary culture through the interaction of music, visual arts and architecture”.
 I went to the performance of Call Super, a Berlin based DJ and musician from London (and his family … More Festival UVA

-In the summer of 2015 I received the great honour to be invited as the official photographer for the Real Maestranza de Caballeria de Ronda (RMCR) and document the three days of bullfights at the Goyesca Feria in the oldest still standing (stone) bullring of Spain.
-I had to think about this.
-I had no knowledge whatsoever … More Sol y Sombra
+In the summer of 2015, I received the great honour of being invited as an official photographer of the Real Maestranza de Caballería de Ronda (RMCR) and documenting the three days of bullfights at the Goyesca Fair.
+I had to think about it.
+I had no knowledge of the centuries-old bullfighting culture, I seriously doubted … More Sol y Sombra

 In the making of this new (4th) series of diptychs of Ronda I had no preconceived idea of what I wanted to tell.
 With the three previous series of diptychs of the Serranía of Ronda I always looked for a common thread, a theme in the making of my images.
 This time I let go … More Diptychs of Ronda ‘Associations’